Agoric/documentation/main/glossary/README.md

 An amount is comprised of a [brand](#brand) with an [value](#value).
 For example, "4 quatloos" is an amount with a value of "4" and a brand of the imaginary currency "quatloos".

+**Important**: Amounts are *descriptions* of digital assets, not the actual assets.
+They have no intrinsic value.
+For example, to make you an offer to buy a magic sword in a game, a party sends you an amount describing the asset of 5 Quatloos they're willing to trade for your sword.
+They don't send you the actual 5 Quatloos; that only happens when there is agreement on the trade terms and they send you a payment, not an amount, of 5 Quatloos, the actual asset.
+Creating a new `amount` does **not** create new assets.

 For more information, see the [ERTP Guide's Amounts section](./ertp/guide/amounts.md) and the [ERTP API's AmountMath section](./ertp/api/amount-math.md).